-People respond to social media content differently, lifestyle content has become widely popular across the world.
+People respond to social media content differently; lifestyle content has become widely popular across the world.
 It highlights your business beyond your products or designs.
-It shows customers how, where, and when they can use you products and designs.
+It shows customers how, where, and when they can use your products and designs.

-When you think about photographing content, think about your buyer persona – what they like to do, where they hang out, etc. Ultimately it’s like building any relationships, first, you have to get to know someone to understand if you’ll get along.
+When you think about photographing content, think about your buyer persona – what they like to do, where they hang out, etc. Ultimately it’s similar to building a relationship.
+First, you have to get to know someone to understand if you’ll get along.

 Last Minute Back To School Shopping – First Two Weeks Of September

-Remind audience about items that will go back to regular pricing within the next couple of days.
-Reminders come off less intrusive than “Hurry, this offer won’t last”.
+Remind the audience about specific items that will go back to regular pricing within the next couple of days.
+Reminders come off less intrusive than “Hurry, this offer won’t last.”

-Grandparents Day is most definitely worth of celebrating.
+Grandparents Day is most definitely worthy of celebrating.
 Take a photo of your grandparents wearing some of your merchandise.
-You can caption it as something along the lines of “We (I) have the best grandparents in the whole wide world.”
-Add a link to the product(s) that the grandparents are wearing in the photo.
+You can caption it as something along the lines of “I have the best grandparents in the whole wide world.”
+Don’t forget to link the products in the photo.

 Patriot Day – (9/11)

-If your store is based in the USA, give a shout out to all the dispatchers – firefighters, medics, police, and many other brave souls for their courage and bravery.
+If your store is based in the USA, shout out to all the dispatchers – firefighters, medics, police, and many other brave souls for their courage and bravery.
 Please, be respectful and don’t get controversial.
-Anything along these lines will do: “Always Remember”, “Never Forget”.
+Anything along these lines will do: “Always Remember,” or “Never Forget.”

 Friday the 13th

-Take this day as is.
-Some correlate this day to bad things, however, you have the opportunity to turn this day into a positive day.
+Take this Day as is.
+Some correlate this Day to bad things.
+However, you have the opportunity to turn this day into a positive day.
 Take advantage of the number “13”.
-Present 13 Top Sellers to your audience.
+Present thirteen top sellers to your audience.
 You may also want to add a discount to get your customers excited about buying.

 Ask your audience a question.
 What does appreciation like?
-When you publish content on social channel set aside a few minutes (depending on the size of your audience) to engage and respond to all comments.
-Get to know who your audience on more personal level.
+When you publish content on social channels, set aside a few minutes (depending on the size of your audience) to engage and respond to all comments.
+Get to know who your audience on a more personal level.

-Germans are not the only one to celebrate Octoberfest.
+Germans are not the only ones to celebrate Octoberfest.
 Everyone knows that Octoberfest is yet another opportunity to promote deals.

-Every time there is a season change we tend to hear more about balance, reflection, and recharge to get ready to get our bodies ready for new beginnings.
-Your social media post doesn’t have to be about yoga, however, you should include something about balance (“Look at that design balance!”) or new beginnings (Introduce a new member of your business family).
+Every time there is a season change, we tend to hear more about balance, reflection, and recharge to get ready to get our bodies prepared for new beginnings.
+Your social media post doesn’t have to be about yoga.
+However, you should include something about balance (“Look at that design balance!”) or new beginnings (Introduce a new member of your business family).

 Pro Tip: Create a collection of meditation, yoga, and spiritual designs.